8ta4/pun/DONTREADME.md

 No. The scores are precomputed because:

-- API calls to remote LLMs cost actual cash
+- API calls to remote LLMs cost actual cash.

-- Running scoring takes time
+- Running scoring takes time.

-- Random API failures would break your pun flow
+- Random API failures would break your pun flow.

 > Are the precomputed scores committed to this repository?